forestmnett/forestmnett.github.io/README.md

 my family when the work day is done.
 I have a beautiful wife and two healthy growing boys.
 Everything I do, I do with them in mind to make sure that they have everything they could possibly want or need.
 I enjoy the outdoors, working out, and building things.

-If you would like further information on my backgroud, please see my LinkedIn page [here](https://www.linkedin.com/in/forest-nett-a8b839151/).
+If you would like further information on my background, please see my LinkedIn page [here](https://www.linkedin.com/in/forest-nett-a8b839151/).

 <p float="middle">
     <img src="/images/Family.jpg" width="22%" title="My family" />